Diogo Dalot: 2020–21: Loan to Milan

-2021–present: Return from loan and breakthrough
+2021–23: Return from loan and breakthrough

 During the summer of 2021, Manchester United were interested in signing another right-back.
 Meanwhile, Milan, who were impressed with Dalot during his loan move with the club, began negotiations with Manchester United to sign him on permanent basis.
 After returning to Manchester United, he impressed coach Ole Gunnar Solskjaer with his performances during pre-season.
 Borussia Dortmund were also interested in signing him on a loan deal, but he decided to remain at United to compete with Aaron Wan-Bissaka for a starting position.
 On 22 September, Dalot was given his first start of the season, featuring in a 1–0 home loss to West Ham United in the third round of the EFL Cup.
 Since then, he has had limited opportunities with two starts and three substitute appearances.
 He played against Villarreal in a Champions League group stage match after Wan-Bissaka was suspended for two games.

 On 2 December, Dalot was given his first start in the league under interim manager Michael Carrick, putting an impressive performance and creating the second goal in a 3–2 home win over United's rivals Arsenal at Old Trafford.
 Following the arrival of interim manager Ralf Rangnick, Dalot cemented his place as starter for the club, following his solid performances in the club's next two matches against Crystal Palace and Norwich City.
 However, his form alongside his team declined during the season, with United finishing a disappointing sixth place and qualifying for the UEFA Europa League.

-During the summer, after the club, failed to sign a new right-back to streghten their defence, Dalot was presented with the opportunity to usurp Aaron Wan-Bissaka in the pecking order, which he seized immediately, with his attacking performances and ability to be involved with play in the final third, impressing new manager Erik ten Hag, leading Dalot's performances to be highly lauded, receiving various praises as United's most improved player during the 2022–23 season.
-On December 20, 2022, British media reported that the club had extended Dalot's contract by a year.
-On 26 February, Dalot started in the 2023 EFL Cup final as Manchester United beat Newcastle United 2–0 at Wembley Stadium, winning his first trophy with the club.
+During the summer, after the club, failed to sign a new right-back to strengthen their defence, Dalot was presented with the opportunity to usurp Aaron Wan-Bissaka in the pecking order, which he seized immediately, with his attacking performances and ability to be involved with play in the final third, impressing new manager Erik ten Hag, leading Dalot's performances to be highly lauded, receiving various praises as United's most improved player during the 2022–23 season.
+On 20 December 2022, British media reported that the club had extended Dalot's contract by a year.

+On 26 February 2023, Dalot started in the 2023 EFL Cup final as Manchester United beat Newcastle United 2–0 at Wembley Stadium, winning his first trophy with the club.
+On 16 April, he scored his first Premier League goal in a 2–0 away win at Nottingham Forest.
+On 31 May, Dalot extended his contract with the club until 30 June 2028, with an option for a further year.